 The Winter Appetite Mystery: What’s Really Going On?

 When the thermometer dips and snow starts falling, many cat owners report noticing shifts in their pets’ eating patterns.
-But here’s where things get interesting: not all cats respond to winter the same way.
+Not all cats respond to winter the same way.
 Some seem to graze less throughout the day, while others turn into little food-seeking machines.

 Indoor Cats and Winter Eating: The Comfort Zone Effect